Dr. Malpani will be happy to provide you answers to your queries onlineConsult Now

 Cervical problems can be corrected depending upon what the cause is.
 For example, if the reason for the poor mucus is:

-For resistant cervical problems, the easiest solution may be to bypass the cervix entirely, by injecting the sperm direct into the uterus - intrauterine insemination.
+For resistant cervical problems, the easiest solution may be to bypass the cervix entirely, by injecting the sperm directly into the uterus - intrauterine insemination.